Knowledge-Enriched Distributional Model Inversion Attacks: Experiment

 \paragraph{Cross-dataset experiment.} We study the effect of distribution shift between public and private data on the attack performance.
-We train our GAN on Flickr-Faces-HQ Dataset (FFHQ) \cite{karras2019stylebased} and FaceScrub \cite{ng2014data} to attack the target network VGG16 trained on CelebA.
+We train our GAN on Flickr-Faces-HQ Dataset (FFHQ)~\cite{karras2019style} and FaceScrub~\cite{ng2014data} to attack the target network VGG16 trained on CelebA.
 The attack results are presented in Table \ref{tab: cross}, which shows that both GMI and our attack suffer from a performance drop while ours still outperforms GMI.
 We notice that the performance drop on FaceSrub is larger than that on FFHQ.
-One possible reason is that images in FaceScrub has much lower resolution ($64\times64$), and there are a number of images under poor lighting conditions or only showing partial faces.
+One possible reason is that images in FaceScrub have much lower resolution ($64\times64$), and there are a number of images under poor lighting conditions or only showing partial faces.
+This performance drop could potentially be resolved by using a GAN combined with unsupervised domain adaptation techniques and we will leave the exploration of this line of work to future work.

-\paragraph{Ablation study.} We proposed a couple of ideas to improve the GMI attack in \cite{zhang2020secret}, including (1) soft-label discrimination (SD), which enables the discriminator to differentiate soft-labels produced by the target network, (2) entropy minimization (EM), which minimizes the prediction entropy of images produced by the generator, and (3) distribution recovery (DR), which explicitly models and estimates the private data distribution.
-We have shown that the combination of these ideas can lead to significant attack performance improvement over the baseline.
-Here, we conduct an ablation study to investigate the improvement introduced by each individual idea.
+\paragraph{Ablation study.} We proposed a couple of ideas to improve the GMI attack in~\cite{zhang2020secret}, including (1) soft-label discrimination (SD), which enables the discriminator to differentiate soft-labels produced by the target network, (2) entropy minimization (EM), which minimizes the prediction entropy of images produced by the generator, and (3) distributional recovery (DR), which explicitly models and estimates the private data distribution.
+Note that EM can only be combined with our SD.
+This is because a canonical discriminator only performs real vs. fake classification and minimizing the entropy of the prediction outputs in this case would not encourage the embedding to retain features that are more likely to appear in private data.
+We have shown that the combination of all these ideas can lead to significant attack performance improvement over the GMI.
+Here, we conduct an ablation study to investigate the improvement introduced by each individual idea as well as any reasonable combinations of these ideas.
 Table~\ref{tab: Ablation} presents the result of ablation study for attacking VGG16 trained on the CelebA dataset.
-We observe that both the attack accuracy and image quality get improved when we apply the idea of soft-label discrimination.
-Adding entropy minimization or distributional recovery can further improve the performance.
+We observe that both the attack accuracy and image quality get improved when we apply the idea of SD or DR. Adding entropy minimization can further improve the performance.
 The combination of the three ideas leads to the largest improvement.

-\paragraph{Runtime.} We test the efficiency of our attack and compare it with GMI.
-Once the GAN is trained, it takes around $180$ seconds for GMI to generate one reconstruction for attacking VGG16.
-Our attack needs $200$ seconds to estimate the parameters of the private data distribution yet only needs $0.3$ second to generate one reconstruction once the distribution is learned.